IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

    level so that there is nothing triggered at MPLS level when one of the link member of the LAG fails.

-1. If there is no LAG then the scenario is not clear since a IP router port failure would automatically trigger (through BFD failure) first a sub-50ms protection at MPLS level :FRR (MPLS RSVP-TE case) or TI-LFA (MPLS based SR-TE case) through a protection port.
+1. If there is no LAG then the scenario is not clear since an IP router port failure would automatically trigger (through BFD failure) first a sub-50ms protection at MPLS level :FRR (MPLS RSVP-TE case) or TI-LFA (MPLS based SR-TE case) through a protection port.
 At